@letsping/cli

 This architecture means:

-- No firewall changes needed
+- No firewall changes needed.

-- No public URL is ever created
+- No public URL is ever created.

-- Works behind NAT, corporate proxies, etc.
+- Works behind NAT, corporate proxies, and most VPN setups.

-Because the tunnel is outbound‑only and scoped to localhost:<port>, it is safe for AI agents to start and use it as part of automated workflows (for example via MCP or other system tools), without opening any inbound ports on your machine.
+Because the tunnel is outbound only and scoped to localhost:<port>, it is safe for AI agents to start and use it as part of automated workflows (for example via MCP or other system tools), without opening any inbound ports on your machine.

 Troubleshooting